 First, this Instant Pot Pumpkin Steel Cut Oats recipe is written for a 6 quart pressure cooker.

 If you’re using an 8-quart or larger pressure cooker, you will need to add extra water when making this recipe.
 I’d recommend at least ½ a cup, maybe even a whole cup if you’re worried.
 You can always simmer it after pressure cooking to cook off the additional water.
 (Or, just add chia seeds to soak it all up!)

 In addition, make sure the steel cut oats you choose are not quick cooking.

 When you toast the oats, if you start to see browning on the bottom of the pan, add the water immediately and scrape the pan well to ensure oats aren’t stuck.
-Add the remaining ingredients and mix well to ensure the pumpkin puree is properly diluted before placing under pressure.

 If you still have questions, here are more great tips on what to do if you get the Instant Pot Burn message.